 Frank C. Stillwell (1857-1882) – Known as both a lawman and an outlaw, Stillwell hooked up with the Clanton Gang and began cattle rustling.
-Born in the border area between Kansas and Missouri, Stillwell arrived in Arizona in 1878 where he first worked as a miner and teamster in Mohave County.
-Later, he hooked up with the Clanton Gang and began a new career of cattle rustling.
 Thief or no, Johnny Behan appointed Stillwell as a Cochise County Deputy Sheriff in 1881.
-While acting in that capacity, he and a man named Pete Spence robbed the Tombstone -Bisbee stage of $3,000 on September 8, 1881.
-Though arrested, they were acquitted.
-Not satisfied with this result, Wyatt Earp soon rounded them up and brought them in for a second trial, but they were again acquitted and released.
 After the Gunfight at the O.K.
-Corral, the Earps suspected Stillwell, along with Ike Clanton, as having been the killers of Morgan Earp on March 18, 1882.
-Two days after Morgan was murdered, Wyatt and Warren Earp, along with Doc Holliday, ambushed Stilwell at the Tucson Train Station.
-His bullet ridden body was found the next morning.
+Corral, the Earps suspected Stillwell, along with Ike Clanton, as having been the killers of Morgan Earp.
+Two days later, Wyatt and Warren Earp, along with Doc Holliday, ambushed Stilwell at the Tucson Train Station.
+His bullet-ridden body was found the next morning.

 Simpson “John” Stilwell, aka Commanche Jack – A gunman and lawman, he scouted for the Army in Texas before serving as a U.S. Deputy Marshal in Indian Territory.

 Port Stockton, (William Porter, aka Porter Stogden) – An outlaw, lawman, and brother of Ike, he shot and killed Juan Gonzales in October 1876 in Cimarron, New Mexico, and was killed on January 10, 1881, by Alfred Graves.

-Dallas Stoudenmire (1845–1882) – A lawman and gunfighter, Stoudenmire joined the Texas Rangers in 1874 and was city marshal of EI Paso, Texas in 1881.
+Dallas Stoudenmire (1845–1882) – A lawman and gunfighter, Stoudenmire joined the Texas Rangers in 1874 and was the city marshal of EI Paso, Texas in 1881.
 He killed several men in that capacity.
 In 1882, he resigned as marshal and became a U.S. Deputy Marshal.
-He was killed on September 18, 1882 by James and Doc Manning in El Paso.
+He was killed on September 18, 1882, by James and Doc Manning in El Paso.